javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 alert(x); // shows "undefined"
 ```

-Technically, it is possible to assign any variable to `undefined`:
+Technically, it is possible to assign `undefined` to any variable:

 ```js run
 let x = 123;